diagrams/diagrams-doc/doc/arrow.rst

 .. container:: warning

-  If an arrow shaft does not appear as you expect, then try using `reverseTrail`.
+  If an arrow shaft does not appear as you expect, then try using `reverseTrail`, or in the case of arcs, multiplying the angle by -1.

 Here are some exercises to try.